microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 This bot has been created using [Bot Framework][BF], it shows how to create a bot that uses the [Custom question answering feature in Language Service][LS].

+## Concepts introduced in this sample
 The [Custom question answering feature in Language Service][LS] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured and unstructured documents or editorial content in minutes.
-In this sample, we demonstrate how to use the Custom question answering service to answer questions based on a structured, semi-structured or an unstructured source as input.

-## Concepts introduced in this sample
-The [Custom question answering feature in Language Service][LS] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
-In this sample, we demonstrate
+In this sample, we demonstrate:
 - How to use the Active Learning to generate suggestions for knowledge base.
 - How to use follow up prompts to create multiple turns of a conversation.
 - How to configure display of precise answers.